Affordable spotmeters are difficult to come by. The Minolta Spotmeter F is one of the least expensive digital meters available.

 The Spotmeter M needs a 6-volt battery.
 Models 4LR44, 28A, 1212A, PX28A, or A544 are compatible.

 The biggest drawback of the Minolta Spotmeter F is that it is not an auto flash meter.
 I don't want to have to use a PC sync port for flash photography.

 On the other hand, if you shoot landscapes or video, flash isn't an issue.
 Portability is great because the meter is powered by a AA battery.
 That makes keeping a spare or taking one out of another piece of equipment easier.

 Spotmeter F Size & Weight

 The Minolta Spot Meter F is lighter and smaller than analog spot meters, but that doesn't say much.
-Newer spot meters are lighter and more compact.
+Newer spot meters are lighter and more compact than it.

 The meter weighs 366g (12.9oz) in the case with a battery.
 Without the case, 286g (10.1oz).
 The Minolta Spotmeter F has excellent battery life, lasting tens of hours.

 It'll be up to you if saving some weight is worth paying significantly more for a smaller meter.
 I'm not sure I'd want to carry it around all day, but it'd be fine for golden hour.